Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 Address: 7845 Riverbank Dr, Detroit, MI 48209.

-Secret spot: Another more private water spot, called the hippy beach, is hidden near the northern center of the island behind the lighthouse.
+Not so Secret spot: Another spot, called the hippy beach, is hidden near the northern center of the island behind the lighthouse.
 It’s small but secluded, or at least it used to be before everyone found out about it.
-It takes a bit more effort to get to, and it’s tiny, so plan accordingly.
+It takes a bit more effort, and it’s tiny, so plan accordingly.

 Kayak Launch & Paddleboard Rentals on Belle Isle

-You can tour the canals that go through the island’s center and paddle past the yacht club, Detroit Boat Club, and lighthouse while enjoying the view of the Detroit and Windsor skylines.
+You can tour the canals that go through the island’s center.
+You can paddle past the yacht club, Detroit Boat Club, and lighthouse from the water.
+You’ll enjoy the view of Detroit and Windsor skylines.

 Belle Isle Casino